goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 Then artificial intelligence entered the software development lifecycle, and everything went into overdrive.

-These days, any person can fire up an AI coding harness and ask it to generate an application top-to-bottom in minutes, without any clue of how it works.
+These days, any person can fire up an AI coding agent and ask it to generate an application top-to-bottom in minutes, without any clue of how it works.
 The sausage factory is erected, they see the pigs go in and sausages come out, and are satisfied with the results without any notion of the nasty business conducted within its walls.

-For example, unless you specify the technology, the LLM attached to the harness will likely [generate a React application in TypeScript](https://alphathena.com/llm-framework-selection-why-react-wins-by-default/).
+For example, unless you specify the technology, the LLM will likely [generate a React application in TypeScript](https://alphathena.com/llm-framework-selection-why-react-wins-by-default/).
 This is purely because training data skewed towards technologies that were popular at the time the model was developed.

 While you could argue that a React application is not a bad choice by the LLM, my argument is that this is not a choice at all.
 It’s the roll of a loaded die masquerading as intention.
-And this is only the first of hundreds or thousands of such ‘decisions’ that will remain opaque to the person driving the harness.
+And this is only the first of hundreds or thousands of such ‘decisions’ that will remain opaque to the person driving the agent.

 Thanks to the speed at which they churn out code, widespread use of AI tools compresses implementation timelines.
 Everything happens faster, so much so that people now struggle to keep up with the changes.
 And by making design decisions from a probability pool rather than careful consideration of the problem, they prevent understanding from even forming.